Government support for businesses

 These convertible loans may be a suitable option for businesses that rely on equity investment and are unable to access the Coronavirus Business Interruption Loan Scheme.
 There is the option of loans being converted into equity rather than having to be redeemed.

-The Chancellor has announced a new loan scheme to help small and medium-sized affected businesses.
+A loan scheme to help small and medium-sized affected businesses.

 - Cash will be released within days for eligible businesses